Find Your Place in Space at Embry-Riddle

 We have 10 Bachelor of Science programs that include Aerospace Engineering and Space Physics, along with graduate degrees in Aerospace Engineering, Aviation, Engineering Physics, Unmanned & Autonomous Systems Engineering and Unmanned Systems, and doctoral programs in Aerospace Engineering and Engineering Physics.

-Space Degrees & Programs at Embry-Riddle’s Prescott Campus
+Space Degrees & Programs at Embry-Riddle’s Daytona Beach Campus

 Are you seeking a degree to help you transition into a new role or launch your space career?
 To put you on an upward trajectory, Embry-Riddle offers a full complement of space-related degrees at all levels.